shichao-an/115wangpan/docs/source/quickstart.rst

     >>> api.downloads_directory
     <Directory: 离线下载>

-If you have created BitTorrent tasks by uploading torrents, you will a torrents directory (:attr:`u115.API.torrents_directory`), which holds uploaded torrent files.
+If you have created BitTorrent tasks by uploading torrents, you will have a torrents directory (:attr:`u115.API.torrents_directory`), which holds uploaded torrent files.

 .. code-block:: python